-Montreal is a beautiful French city located in the province of Quebec.
+Montreal is a stunning Canadian city, located in the French province of Quebec.
 The beauty of Montreal lies in its cobblestone streets, old port, and the beautiful French remnants.
 Old Montreal is the oldest part of the city.
-It has a historical square which is surround by the famous basilica, the old port and stunning colorful lanes.
+It has a historical square which is surrounded by the famous basilica, the old port and stunning colorful lanes.
 We created this ideal one day in Montreal Itinerary and travel guide for you to plan your day.
 We have captured the best of the city’s old town charm, the downtown area, shops and more so that you can the best of Montreal in a day.

 Beautiful Heritage.
 Just beautiful heritage, so French and so elegant.

-I ventured on this trip with a very special person – my travel partner and husband 🙂 We arrived in Montreal via Air Canada.
+We arrived in Montreal via Air Canada in the early hours.
 We took a cab ride to Old Montreal to start exploring the city.
-The cab fare costs us $30 CAD and we reached Notre Dame Basilica in 20 minutes.
+The cab fare costs us $30 CAD and we reached Notre Dame Basilica in about 20 minutes.
 There is metro service available to the Basilica from the airport as well.
 The closest metro station to all sightseeing spots in Old Montreal is Place d’Armes station.

 Notre Dame Basilica is one of the popular Canadian landmarks and also a National Historic Site of Canada .
 The Basilica is dedicated to Mother Mary.
 The Basilica’s Gothic architecture is one of the splendid sights in the world.
 The structure is constructed of stone and the interior is decorated with golden stars and deep blue colored ceilings.
 It is filled with hundreds of intricate wooden carvings and religious statues.

 Place d’ Armes square is surrounded by other buildings of importance as well like the Saint-Sulpice Seminary (built in 1657), the monument of George III (built in 1773), New York Life Building (built in 1887), Montreal’s first high-rise; the Bank of Montreal head office (built 1859), Canada’s first bank; the Art Deco Aldred Building (built in 1931) and the International style 500 Place D’Armes (built in 1968)